jenkins-infra/release/.github/ISSUE_TEMPLATE/1-lts-release-checklist.md

 - [ ] Create or update release branch in [jenkinsci/packaging](https://github.com/jenkinsci/packaging), e.g. `stable-2.263`

-- [ ] Create pull request to update [bom](https://github.com/jenkinsci/bom) to new release line (strike this out for new point release)
+- [ ] Create pull request to update [bom](https://github.com/jenkinsci/bom) to the weekly version that will be the base of the release line (strike this out for new point release)

-- [ ] Create pull request to update configuration-as-code integration tests to new release line (strike this out for new point release)
+- [ ] Create pull request to update [configuration-as-code integration tests](https://github.com/jenkinsci/configuration-as-code-plugin/blob/master/integrations/pom.xml) to the weekly version that will be the base of the release line (strike this out for new point release)

 - [ ] Review Jira and GitHub pull requests for additional LTS candidates, adding the 'lts-candidate' label, and ensure that all tickets are resolved in jira